weblicht/curb/components/GenericForms/README.md

 You create a `Form` and give it three callbacks:

-   - `validator`, which will receive the unvalidated form data
    - `submitTo`, which will receive the validated form data
+   - `validator` (optional), which will receive the unvalidated form data
-   - `errorsTo`, which will receive any validation errors
+   - `errorsTo` (optional), which will receive any validation errors

 When the form is submitted, an object containing the form data is first passed to the validator callback.
-The validator should return an object to be passed to the submitTo callback, or raise a ValidationError, which will be passed to the errorsTo callback.
+The validator should return an object to be passed to the submitTo callback, or throw a ValidationErrors object, which will be passed to the errorsTo callback.

 A useful pattern: